 Investment needs to be long-term and sustainable beyond the term of a government.
+There is therefore a need for cross-party political consensus to ensure sustainability.

 This is an appropriate point to take stock and commission independent evaluative research to ascertain impact and set the future direction of policy.